Use tech to get creative with your next interior design project.

 Best for trying out room design: Ikea Place

 (Courtesy of Ikea)

-Best for designing for fun: Hutch
+Best for designing for fun: Design Home

-(Courtesy of Hutch)
+(Courtesy of HomeAdvisor)

-To recap, here are the best free interior design apps:
+Here are the best free interior design apps:

-- Houzz: Best for connecting to professionals.
+- Houzz: Best for connecting with professionals.

 - magicplan: Best for creating a floor plan.